Best Time to Visit Banff, Canada: When to Go & Weather Guide

 September

 As the official start of fall in Banff, September also marks the beginning of the fall foliage viewing season.
 In September, the area begins to erupt into a flurry of autumn colours.
-It’s actually one of the best places in Canada to see fall colours!
+It’s one of the best places in Canada to see fall colours!

 Sulphur Mountain

 The absence of summer crowds, the fall colours, and relatively mild temperatures also mean that September is a great time of the year to go hiking.
-The conditions along the top hiking trails are still excellent into this first month of fall.
+The conditions along the top hiking trails are still excellent moving into this first month of fall.

 Weather in Banff in September, however, is highly variable.
-Warm sunny days can follow cool rainy ones—and vice versa.
+Warm sunny days can follow cool, rainy ones—and vice versa.
 Be sure to pack both warm clothing and waterproof outerwear to prepare for all scenarios.

 October